DB4SCW/malschnell/README.md

 WavelogGate will, of course, still send this ADIF package to the API endpoint for your special event call and will refuse to do so.

-This programm hooks itself into the default (not the secondary) UDP server of WSJT-X. You can specify the desired station callsign for the next QSO package that will arrive.
-This will get stored in a sqlite database with the modified station callsign.
+This programm hooks itself into the default (not the secondary) UDP server of WSJT-X.

 Mode 1 allows you the collect multiple QSOs (albeit one by one) for your own (or any other) call over the course of your session without switching WavelogGate.
+Those packages will get stored in the database for later output.

 Once you are ready, switch Waveloggate to the correct API endpoint and station id and choose mode 2 to get all those collected QSOs from the database and send them over to WavelogGate and (finally) to Wavelog.